Senior Housing Placement Services

 Some senior care and housing locator services do charge a fee, usually on an hourly basis.
-Many don’t charge the clients, however; they are paid through the residential facilities or care providers directly so it's important to ask.
+Many don't charge the clients, however; as they are paid through the residential facilities or care providers directly so it's important to ask.

 The purpose of locators is to help seniors (and family members) transition from their homes to the community that's right for them as seamlessly as possible; find the best option available for hospice or in-home care; and understand the differences between the many types of care available.